How to answer questions about underage drinking

 Yes.
 If you have too much it can make you feel sick and have a headache afterwards- a hangover.
 It can also harm your liver, brain, your skin.
 The list goes on…

 Yes, particularly at your age as your body is still developing.
 Drinking alcohol can make you less aware of danger, so you’re more likely to hurt yourself.
 It has been linked to problems with your liver and even your performance at school.

 Yes it can.
 Alcohol doesn’t just affect you physically; it can also affect your mood and emotions.
 Sometimes people feel sad because they do things when they have been drinking that they wouldn’t normally do.
 Alcohol has also been linked to more serious mental health issues like depression.

 No. I don’t want you drinking alcohol.
 You may feel grown up, but your body is still developing and alcohol can harm you at your age.

 Children and their parents and carers are advised that an alcohol-free childhood is the healthiest and best option.
 However, if children drink alcohol underage, it should not be until at least the age of 15 years.

 Got a question of your own?

 Do you have a question about underage drinking or how to have the alcohol chat with your child?
-Ask the experts!
-Drinkaware is hosting two webinars:
+Drinkaware hosted two webinars to answer those questions: